ktjayamanna/firebox/client/tests/README.md

 ### Prerequisites

 - Docker must be installed and running
-- The Dropbox client container must be built (it will be started automatically by the test scripts if not running)
+- The Firebox client container must be built (it will be started automatically by the test scripts if not running)

 ### Running All Tests